Alimony Attorneys in Melrose, MA

 The family law attorneys of the Martino Law Group, LLC recognize that the world we live in is becoming more expensive every day.
 We also realize that situations may have changed significantly since your alimony order was issued.
 We are committed to examining all of the facts that surround your case and working to determine a strategy by which we can come to a resolution that is favorable to all parties involved.

-Our law group has a variety of resources available that assist us in determining if you are eligible for an increase in your alimony payment or a reduction in your alimony obligation.
-We also have skilled investigators who can help us determine if your former spouse is now cohabitating with another individual, which may cause your alimony payments to be terminated.
+Our law group has various resources available to assist us in determining whether you are eligible for an increase in your alimony payment or a reduction in your alimony obligation.
+We also have skilled investigators who can help us determine whether your former spouse is now cohabitating with another individual, which may cause your alimony payments to be terminated.
+We offer divorce representation and assistance with family law, like child support and child custody.
+Do you need help with alimony or other legal services?

-Contact our law offices by calling (781) 531-8673 and ask to schedule a free consultation with one of our knowledgeable attorneys.
-We can offer you a free case review, listen to your side of the story, and analyze any evidence that you may have.
+Contact our law offices by calling (781) 531-8673 and ask to schedule a free consultation with one of our knowledgeable family law attorneys.
+We can offer you a free case review, listen to your side of the story, analyze any evidence that you may have, and work closely with you to find the best strategy for your claim.
 We are fully committed to obtaining an outcome that is fully favorable to you.